Monthly Tech-Tip from Tony Hansen SignUp

 Food Safety

-Commercial glazes are labeled as being food safe, even if the color is very bright (adherence to ASTM D-4236 is actually not very reassuring).
+Commercial glazes are labelled as being food safe, even if the color is very bright (adherence to ASTM D-4236 is actually not very reassuring).
 Traditional potters are not accustomed to putting high-percentage-heavy-metal glazes on food surfaces.
 But that is still exactly what many commercial ones are.
 Use common sense.
 It is often better to employ non-coloured glazes on food surfaces that must accommodate hot or acidic liquids.
 When you make your own glazes for these surfaces you know the recipe and you are in control.
 Consider: Two different drugs may not have serious side effects on their own, but when taken together they can be dangerous.
 Likewise, a glaze may resist acid attack on its own but you can be sure there exist other glazes, that when mixed with or layered with it, will destabilize it enough to leach metals.

 Related Information